rovaughn/platform-docs/platform/manual/microservices/add-microservice/using-custom-dockerfile.rst

 .. admonition:: Behind The Scenes

-   Checkout :ref:`ci.yaml <hasura-dir-conf-ci.yaml>` to learn more about this file
+   Check out :ref:`ci.yaml <hasura-dir-conf-ci.yaml>` to learn more about this file

 Step 4: Expose the microservice at a sub-domain
 -----------------------------------------------